excaliburjs/excalibur-tiled/README.md

   ![](./readme/solid.png)
   - In the Tiled layer properties, add a custom property named "Solid" with a boolean value `true`
-  - The presence of a tile in this layer indicates that space is solid, the abscence of a tile means it is not solid
+  - The presence of a tile in this layer indicates that space is solid, the absence of a tile means it is not solid

-* **Colliders** - You may position Excalibur colliders within Tiled
+* **Colliders Objects** - You may position Excalibur colliders within Tiled
   ![](./readme/collider.png)
   - In an object layer with a custom property "excalibur"=true
   - Create a "Circle" (ellipses are not supported) or "Rectangle"